 Selection Process

-Nominations will be reviewed by a committee of College of Education students, faculty, staff and alumni.
-The Review Committee’s recommendations will be submitted to the Dean and recipients will be announced later this fall.
-Awardees will be honored at a special awards ceremony on Thursday, February 27, 2025.
+Nominations are reviewed by a committee of College of Education students, faculty, staff and alumni.
+The Review Committee’s recommendations are submitted to the Dean and recipients are typically announced late fall.
+Awardees will be honored at a special awards ceremony on March 5, 2026.